 Terese moved to Raleigh to attend college and graduated from North Carolina State University with a degree in Animal Science, Class of 2017!
 She started at AHBC as an assistant in July 2016 and later moved into vet nursing.
 She may one day become a certified veterinary technician.

-Terese is always willing to above and beyond.
+Terese happily pet-sits for Dr. Goetz and her AHBC friends.
+She loves spending time with her family, human and furry, and is always willing to go above and beyond.
 Her favorite thing about working at AHBC is seeing sick animals recover.
 She loves teaching pet parents the best possible care to meet their fur baby’s unique needs.
-She happily pet-sits for Dr. Goetz and her AHBC friends.
-Her favorite pastime is relaxing and spending time with her family, human and furry.

 Anna joined AHBC in June 2014.
 She is always willing to snuggle, or wrestle, a feline patient—and although she may be an avid cat lover, she does not discriminate.
 She is pleased to spoil all AHBC pets, even the canine ones.

-Anna earned her undergrad degree in Media Communication from the College of Charleston and her master’s in Journalism at Columbia University.
+Anna earned her undergraduate degree in Media Communication from the College of Charleston and her master’s in Journalism at Columbia University.
 She previously worked as a reporter, writer, and editor in New York City and lived in Brooklyn for many years.
-She runs her own content development and market research freelance business—happily composing away with a rotating circus of cats in her lap.
+She runs her own content development and market research freelance firm—happily composing away with a rotating circus of cats in her lap.

 Eric was born in Mesquite, Texas, and grew up with two older brothers and a host of Golden Retrievers.
 In 2013, he earned his Bachelor of Science in Sports Management from Campbell University.
-He previously worked at Raleigh Country Club and Treyburn Country Club, and lives in Raleigh with his dog, Bear.
+He lives in Raleigh with his dog, Bear.

-Eric’s hobbies include bowling, following the Chicago Cubs, and working with computers.
-He is gaining valuable experience at a web development and coding boot camp, and has taken on more responsibility as AHBC’s computer manager—he keeps all our equipment updated and running smoothly.
+Eric’s hobbies include bowling, passionately following the Chicago Cubs, tasting craft beer, and working with computers.
+After completing an esteemed boot camp program in web development and coding, Eric took on the role of AHBC’s computer manager—he keeps all our equipment updated and running smoothly.

-Eric comes to work every day led by one mission: to help animals.
-Lucky for us, he is also great at helping people!
-His calm, steady, loyal presence makes him the rock of AHBC—you can always count on Eric.
-His spirit animal is the attentive eagle, or, fittingly, the classic Golden Retriever.
+Eric comes to work every day led by one mission: Help animals.
+His calm, steady presence makes him the rock of AHBC—you can always count on Eric.
+His spirit animal is the attentive eagle, or the classic, loyal Golden Retriever.